Laureate Education Announces t - GuruFocus.com

 MIAMI, Nov.
-16, 2022 (GLOBE NEWSWIRE) -- Laureate Education, Inc. ( LAUR) (the “Company”) today announced the commencement of an underwritten secondary offering of 32,842,183 shares of the Company’s common stock by certain existing stockholders affiliated with Kohlberg Kravis Roberts & Co.
-L.P. (the “Selling Stockholders”).
+18, 2022 (GLOBE NEWSWIRE) -- Laureate Education, Inc. ( LAUR) (the “Company”) today announced the pricing of the underwritten secondary offering by certain existing stockholders affiliated with Kohlberg Kravis Roberts & Co.
+L.P. (the “Selling Stockholders”) of 32,842,183 shares of the Company’s common stock.
+The Selling Stockholders have agreed to sell the shares of our common stock pursuant to this secondary offering at a public offering price of $9.75 per share.
 The Company is not selling any shares and will not receive any proceeds from the sale of the shares being offered by the Selling Stockholders.
+The offering is expected to close on November 22, 2022 and is subject to customary closing conditions.

+The Company announced that, subject to the completion of the offering, it intends to repurchase 7,971,303 shares out of the 32,842,183 shares of common stock from the underwriters at a price per share of approximately $9.409, which is equal to the price at which the underwriters will purchase the shares from the Selling Stockholders, for an aggregate purchase price of approximately $75 million.
+The Company intends to purchase the shares with borrowings under its revolving credit facility and/or cash on hand.
+The closing of the share repurchase is conditioned on, and expected to occur simultaneously with, the closing of the offering, subject to the satisfaction of other customary conditions.
+The offering is not conditioned upon the completion of the share repurchase.

 Goldman Sachs & Co.
 LLC, BTIG, LLC, Loop Capital Markets LLC, Morgan Stanley & Co.
 LLC, BMO Capital Markets Corp. and Mizuho Securities USA LLC are acting as book-running managers and AmeriVet Securities, Inc., Blaylock Van, LLC, Tigress Financial Partners LLC, Roberts & Ryan Investments Inc., Samuel A. Ramirez & Company, Inc., Cabrera Capital Markets LLC, Academy Securities, Inc. and Telsey Advisory Group LLC are acting as co-managers for this offering.

 A shelf registration statement on Form S-3ASR was filed with the Securities and Exchange Commission (the “SEC”) on April 23, 2021, and was automatically effective upon filing, as amended by the prospectus supplement dated December 10, 2021.
-A preliminary prospectus supplement relating to the offering described above was filed with the SEC today.
-The offering will be made only by means of a written prospectus, including a prospectus supplement, that forms part of the registration statement.
-This press release shall not constitute an offer to sell or the solicitation of an offer to buy any securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any state or jurisdiction.
+A preliminary prospectus supplement relating to the offering described above has been filed with the SEC.
+The offering is being made only by means of a written prospectus, including a prospectus supplement, that forms part of the registration statement.
+This press release shall not constitute an offer to sell or a solicitation of an offer to buy any securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any state or jurisdiction.

 About Laureate Education, Inc.